ayushvhg/ayushvhg/README.md

 An integrated feedback system allows users to share their experiences, report issues, or suggest improvements, fostering community engagement and continuous enhancement of the platform.

+6.⁠ ⁠Search and Filter Functionality

+Users can easily search and filter medicinal plants based on name, benefits, health concerns, and Ayurvedic classifications, ensuring quick access to relevant information.